jamespharaoh/advent-of-code/2019/README.md

 special logic to make this fast, although it could probably be slightly quicker.

 The puzzle description is vague about the definition of "closest", but I sort the found points by the sum of the squares of the coordinates.
 Since the geometric distance would be the square root of this value, which is an operation that preserves the order, this should genuinely find the closest point from those it looks at.

 Since the search pattern is a square, whereas equidistant points form a circle, we may find a point which is closer to a 45° angle on one iteration of our search size, when a closer point at an angle which is further from 45° exists in a subsequent iteration.
-Since the puzzle description was vague about how to calculate the distance I assumed that there should be no ambiguity here, and indeed the answer I come up with was accepted.
+Since the puzzle description was vague about how to calculate the distance I assumed that there should be no ambiguity here, and indeed the answer my code produced was accepted.

 This runs in a little over one second on my machine.